- 1. Cut your income tax bill

 Super funds work as a tax-effective ‘wrapper’ around your investments.
 Income generated by investing outside the super system in your own name in assets like shares or property is taxed at your normal marginal tax rate.
 Within the super system, however, income from those same assets is generally taxed at a lower rate of 15% and capital gains at the rate of 10% provided the assets are owned for at least 12 months.

 This concessional tax treatment can create valuable tax savings for those on higher incomes.
 For example, if you are an investor paying the top marginal tax rate of 45% plus the 2% Medicare Levy (for the 2018/2019 year), then you will be paying tax on your investment earnings at this rate.
 However, if those same investments are in a super fund, you will only pay 15% tax on your investment earnings.
-For more information, see SuperGuide articles Four must-knows about super’s tax rules and Australian income tax rates for 2018/2019 and 2017/2018 years (and earlier years).
+For more information, see SuperGuide articles Four must-knows about super’s tax rules and Income tax: Australian tax brackets and rates (2018/2019 and previous years).

 5. Cheaper insurance cover, in many cases